stegiopast/wf-nanoribolyzer/README.md

 ![Violinplot](./figures/violinplot_taillength_per_intermediate.png)

 # Modification ratio
 NanRibolyzer uses dorado based models to asses modification frequencies on the 45SN1 template of hg38.
-Please have a look at the followinf [html](./figures/rRNA_report.html) file.
+Please have a look at the following [html](./figures/rRNA_report.html) file.